jonod8698/jonod8698.github.io/content/posts/security/elastiflow.md

 - `set system flow-accounting netflow server <server IP> port 9995`
 - `set system flow-accounting netflow version 9`
 - `set system flow-accounting netflow sampling-rate 10`
-- `set system flow-accounting syslog-facility daemon`< not sure if this is required
+- `set system flow-accounting syslog-facility daemon`
 - `commit`

 To reverse any commands, substitute `set` with `delete`.

-To show existing configuration, substitue `set` with `show`
+To show existing configuration, substitute `set` with `show`

 To check if NetFlow is being exported, run `sudo tcpdump -i any -n port 9995` on the USG or the Elastiflow box.